-The lawsuits involving hernia mesh products claim the medical devices are failing at a rate higher than expected.
+The hernia mesh lawsuits claim the medical devices are failing at a rate higher than expected.
 These failures are causing additional surgeries, infections, bowel obstruction, organ damage, scar tissue, chronic pain, and severe allergic reactions.
 As of July 2018, more than 50,000 hernia mesh lawsuits have been filed in state and federal courts.

 Our law firm is accepting clients who suffered injuries as a result of a hernia mesh.
 We have been handling lawsuits against medical device manufacturers since 1955.
 Each year we teach 1,500 attorneys how to successfully handle these cases.
 We are listed in Best Lawyers in America and The National Trial Lawyers Hall of Fame.